Lazy Loading Images: Complete Beginner Guide

 Overusing JavaScript Libraries

-Ignoring Mobile Behavior
+Ignoring Mobile Behaviour

 Best Practices for Lazy Loading Images in 2026

-- Use native lazy loading by default
+- Use native

-- Combine lazy loading with responsive images
+- Combine lazy loading with responsive images for maximum impact

 Detecting Lazy Loading Issues

-To verify your implementation:
+To verify your implementation is working correctly:

 Conclusion

-Lazy loading images is not a shortcut—it’s a discipline.
+Lazy loading images is not a shortcut — it is a discipline.
 When applied thoughtfully, it improves page speed, user experience, and SEO without sacrificing visual quality.
+Most issues arise not from the technique itself, but from applying it without understanding how image loading affects the metrics that matter.